Joe Estevez

-Joseph Estévez (born February 13, 1946), sometimes credited as Joe Phelan, is an American actor and director.
-He is the younger brother of actor Martin Sheen and the uncle of Emilio Estevez, Charlie Sheen, Renée Estevez, and Ramon Estevez.
+Joseph Estévez (born February 13, 1946), sometimes credited as Joe Phelan, is an American actor.
+A member of the Estevez family of actors, he is the younger brother of actor Martin Sheen and the uncle of Emilio Estévez, Charlie Sheen, Renée Estévez, and Ramón Estévez.

-Early life
+Early life and education

-Estevez was born in Dayton, Ohio to a Catholic, Galician (Spanish) father, Francisco Estévez Martínez (1898–1974), and an Irish mother, Mary Anne (née Phelan; 1903–1951).
+Estevez was born in Dayton, Ohio in 1946, to a Spanish father from Galicia, Francisco Estévez Martínez (1898–1974), and an Irish mother, Mary Anne (née Phelan; 1903–1951).
 He is one of ten children—nine boys and one girl.

 As a child, he lived in the South Park neighborhood of Dayton.
 He attended Chaminade-Julienne High School, a Catholic High School located in Dayton.
 Upon his graduation, he enlisted and served in the United States Navy.

 Career

-After serving in the United States Navy, Estevez began pursuing an acting career starting in the early 1970s.
+After serving in the Navy, Estevez began pursuing an acting career starting in the early 1970s.
 He initially used his mother's maiden name, Phelan, before using his surname, Estevez.
 Throughout his career, Estevez has appeared in numerous film and television roles in lead, supporting, and minor parts playing protagonists and antagonists, and he frequently appears in moderate and low-budget independent features and B-movies.
 In addition, he has worked as a voice-over artist and performs in stage productions.
 He has expressed in an interview that he wants to make movies that make a difference.

 Estevez stood in for his brother in a number of long shots and in some of the voice-overs for Apocalypse Now (1979), as Martin Sheen was recovering from his heart attack.

 In 1992, he acted in Armed for Action and Blood on the Badge.

 He plays a villain, Cyrus, in the film Doonby (2012), which features former The Dukes of Hazzard star John Schneider as a mysterious stranger who comes into a small town and falls in love with the spoiled daughter of Estevez's character, the local doctor.
 He also co-stars with David Faustino in the feature Not Another B Movie (2011) released by Troma Entertainment.